 If you’re feeling all cultural and you love books, why not continue the Craic and pay a short visit to the National Library of Ireland.
 The reading room is simply amazing!

 Kildare St, Dublin 2, Ireland

 What to see in Dublin in 1 day?
 Definitely Trinity College!

 Just 1 Day in Dublin?
 Don’t miss The Book of Kells!

-The park lies right next to Grafton Street, where you can do some shopping and it is the largest of the parks in Dublin’s main Georgian garden squares.
-This is also the corner of the park where you’ll find the ‘Fusiliers’ Arch’, which commemorates the Royal Dublin Fusiliers who died in the Second Boer War (a war fought from Oct 1899 to May 1902 between the United Kingdom of Great Britain and Ireland on the one hand, and the South African Republic and the Orange Free State on the other.
+At the corner of the park with Grafton Street, you’ll find the ‘Fusiliers’ Arch’, which commemorates the Royal Dublin Fusiliers who died in the Second Boer War (a war fought from Oct 1899 to May 1902 between the United Kingdom of Great Britain and Ireland on the one hand, and the South African Republic and the Orange Free State on the other.
 The war ended in victory for the British and the annexation of both republics)

 In the park, you can find a large lake spanning much of the length of the park, filled with ducks and other water fowl.
 There is also a garden for the blind with scented plants and are labels in Braille!